RetroAchievements/docs/docs/general/emulator-support-and-issues.md

 - ❌ _Not supported_ - needs a console ID, a hashing method and a memory map.
 - ❌ libretro core: **VeMUlator**
-  - Does not support savestates.
+  - No save state support.

 ### WASM-4